 With vastly improved commercial monitoring mechanisms now in place in the South Atlantic Region, it is unlikely that repeated commercial ACL overages would occur.
-The NMFS Commercial Landings Monitoring (CLM) system came online in June 2012 and is now being used to track commercial landings of federally managed fish species.
+The National Marine Fisheries Service Commercial Landings Monitoring (CLM) system came online in June 2012 and is now being used to track commercial landings of federally managed fish species.
 The CLM system can track dealer reporting compliance with a direct link to the permits database at the NMFS Southeast Regional Office.
 Additionally, the Joint Seafood Dealer Reporting Amendment (GMFMC & SAFMC 2013b), which became effective on August 7, 2014, requires electronic reporting, increases required reporting frequency for dealers to once per week, and requires a single dealer permit for all finfish dealers in the Southeast Region.
 The CLM system and actions in the Joint Generic Dealer Reporting amendment are expected to provide more timely and accurate data reporting and would thus reduce the incidence of quota overages.

 Harvest monitoring efforts in the recreational sector are also improving in the South Atlantic Region.
 On January 27, 2014, regulations became effective requiring headboats to report their landings electronically once per week (Generic Headboat Amendment, GMFMC & SAFMC 2013a).
-The Gulf of Mexico and South Atlantic Councils have approved amendments that would require electronic reporting for charterboats and headboats with a set reporting frequency.
+The Southeast Fisheries Science Center is also developing an electronic reporting system for charter boats operating in the Southeast Region and the Gulf of Mexico and South Atlantic Councils are developing amendments that would require electronic reporting for charterboats with a set reporting frequency.